awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 + The files that you import must use UTF\-8 character encoding\.
 + If you're importing new endpoints, the `Address` and `ChannelType` attributes are required\.
 + If you're updating existing endpoints, the `Id` attribute is required for each endpoint that you want to update\.
 + Your endpoint definitions can include only certain attributes\.
 For a list, see [Supported Attributes](#segments-importing-available-attributes)\.
+In addition, an attribute name has to be 50 or fewer characters\.
+An attribute value has to be 100 or fewer characters\.

 ### Example Segment Files<a name="segments-importing-examples"></a>